mohammedgmgn/MovieApp-Clean-Architecture/README.md

-## What is Architecture Components ?
+## Let's explore Architecture Components

-Architecture Components are a set of Android libraries for structuring your app in a way that is robust, testable, and maintainable
+According to [Android Documentation](https://developer.android.com/topic/libraries/architecture), Architecture Components are a set of Android libraries for structuring your app in a way that is robust, testable, and maintainable
 <p align="center">
 <img src="arccomponents.png" alt="" width="480" height="480"/>
 </p>